NigoroJr/verilogTown/development/README.md

 # Setup guide

 ## Background info
-We were first importing the Git repository that we cloned, but it turned out that there were some issues setting up our individual environment.
-So as a workaround, we decided to create our own libgdx project in a separate place and then copy the source codes/resources TO that project.
+We were first directly importing the Git repository that we cloned, but there were some issues with build path due to different classpaths.
+Thus, an approach to first create a project in a temporary directory using the setup UI and then copy the libraries and the .classpath file was taken instead.
+`copy_project.pl` in this directory can be used to do this for Perl v5.14 and up.

 ## Required software/plugins
 * JDK 1.7.0 or later (Google Plugin for Eclipse supports only >1.7.0)